Section 3

 How can businesses or residents pursue an alleged violation of Section 3?

-You can file a written complaint with the local HUD Field Office or mail it to:
+You can file a written complaint with the local

 The Assistant Secretary for Fair Housing and Equal Opportunity